cbuchner1/CudaMiner/README.txt

 - add an option to do the required SHA256 hashing for the scrypt algorithm on the GPU (reducing CPU load to near 0)

 Further Optimization:
 - consider use of some more inline assembly in CUDA
 - investigate benefits of a LOOKUP_GAP implementation
 - get rid of shared memory on Kepler (see experimental Kernel)
+- get rid of kernel templatization (shortening the binary a lot because each template instance is its very own CUDA kernel with its very own PTX code)
+- build a 1.5 MHash/s CUDA based miner (3 x GTX780 Ti)

 ***************************************************************